binxio/cfn-certificate-provider/README.md

-# Deprecation notice
+# CloudFormation custom Certificate provider
 Almost two years after the release of this custom provider,  AWS finally provides native support for creating certificates with CloudFormation without manual intervention.
 Checkout https://aws.amazon.com/blogs/security/how-to-use-aws-certificate-manager-with-aws-cloudformation/

 So, it is highly likely you do not need this custom provider anymore.
+If you want to create certificates in different regions, this provider is still pretty useful.

 # Custom Certificate Provider with DNS validation support
 AWS Certificate Manager is a great service that allows the creation and renewal of certificates